collectivecardgame/library/docs/rules-subreddit.md

 ### Deletion

 If your card is found to be breaking one of the rules after it's gotten in, we may fully remove the card from the game.
-We've only had to do this once so far.
+We've only had to do this twice throughout Collective's entire existence.